Iano-theDev/ALX_Recap/0x12.C-Singly_linked_lists/README.md

     3. Accurate - definition should be unambiguous.
     4. Clear and Concise - Definition should be understandable.

+A data structure is a particular way of organizing data in a computer.

 <b>Data Object</b>
 </br>
 Data object represents an object having data.